CrowdStrike/falcon-scripts/bash/containers/falcon-container-sensor-pull/README.md

 > [!NOTE]
 > While we do support copying the multi-arch image to a different registry using Podman, Docker, or Skopeo, we recommend using Skopeo for this purpose.
 Skopeo is a tool specifically designed for copying container images between registries and supports multi-arch images.

+## Unified Falcon Sensor Image Support

+Starting with Falcon sensor for Linux version 7.31 and above, CrowdStrike has introduced a new unified Falcon sensor that utilizes a single container image as opposed to the regional based sensors.

+For additional context and information, please see the [Tech Alert](https://supportportal.crowdstrike.com/s/article/Tech-Alert-60-day-notice-Unified-installer-image-for-Falcon-sensor-for-Linux).

+> [!IMPORTANT]
+> **Backward Compatibility**: Existing users of the `falcon-sensor` type will now automatically receive the new unified sensor.
+If you need to maintain the traditional regional sensor for any reason, simply change `-t falcon-sensor` to `-t falcon-sensor-regional` in your commands.
+No other changes to your scripts or workflows are required.

 ## Security recommendations

 ### Use cURL version 7.55.0 or later